nearform/titus/docs/developers/README.md

 - Including commands for linting, testing, running and stopping your application.
 Commands to support local manipulation, spinning up and tearing down of the system are also included and documented.

-- Including a complete CI solution that builds assets, lints and runs tests, produces production ready containers, and supports deployment via Helm.
+- Including a complete CI solution that builds assets, lints and runs tests and produces production ready containers.

 - Letting you select technologies, such as CSS frameworks or data management libraries, of your own choice.
 Titus is lean and opinionated enough to be reusable and reduce complexity.